 This is our base case scenario and in very simple, easy to follow terms it shows us the framework we use for calculating interest income and interest expense in a two choice world.
 A world where all assets and liabilities fall in two maturity and rate reset buckets and interest rates don’t change from one pricing interval to the next.

-ALM Case Study B: Calculating Net Interest Income – Impact of changes in Interest Rates
+ii.
+Case B – Calculating Net Interest Income – Impact of changes in Interest Rates

 Let’s step up to a more complex world.